Frequently Asked Questions | National Humanities Center

 • Projects that are derivative of the applicant’s dissertation

-Once the previous fellowship project has been published and at least five years have passed, former Fellows are eligible to apply for a fellowship for a new project.
-For example, a 2018–19 Fellow who published that project is eligible to apply again in 2024 for the 2024–25 fellowship year.
+Once the previous fellowship project has been published and at least five years have passed since their last successful application, former Fellows are eligible to apply for a fellowship for a new project.
+For example, a 2020–21 Fellow who has published that project is eligible to apply again in 2025 for the 2026–27 fellowship year.

 Does the NHC have special funding for faculty at HBCUs?